reside-ic/reside-ic.github.io/content/blog/buildkite-cd.md

 # Introduction

-Our deployments at RESIDE typically consist of a python script using [constellation](https://github.com/reside-ic/constellation) to bring up a set of docker containers each of which contains a separate part of the application.
+Our deployments at RESIDE typically consist of a bash script or a python script using [constellation](https://github.com/reside-ic/constellation) to bring up a set of docker containers each of which contains a separate part of the application.
 We might have one docker image for the web app, one for the database, one for redis, one for an R backend API, and multiple workers.
 We use [Buildkite](https://buildkite.com/) as part of our CI (continuous integration) process to build these images and test them.

 When we want to deploy a new feature to production our manual process typically involves:

 1. ssh onto the staging server
 1. Run the deployment script
 1. Manually test the app for any issues